High Welfare Matching Markets via Descending Price: Preliminaries

-A \emph{Nash equilibrium} of a mechanism with given types $\{v_{ij}\}$ is a strategy profile $b$, consisting of a plan for how to set bids at each moment in time\footnote{We observe that usual nuances around equilibrium in dynamic games, such as non-credible threats, refinements such as subgame perfect equilibrium, etc., do not arise here.
-In our variant of the MM, each agent $i$ observes nothing until they are matched, after which they can no longer affect the game.
-So without loss of generality, $i$ commits in advance to a plan $\{ b_{ij}(t) \}$ and follows it until matched.}, where each participant maximizes their expected utility, i.e.
+A \emph{Nash equilibrium} of a mechanism with given types $\{v_{ij}\}$ is a strategy profile $b$, consisting of a plan for how to set bids at each moment in time, where each participant maximizes their expected utility, i.e.

 for all $i$ and for any other strategy $b_i'$ of $i$, where the randomness is taken over the strategies.
 A \emph{Bayes-Nash equilibrium} is defined in exactly the same way, but in a setting consisting of a joint distribution over types.
 In that case, the randomness is taken over both types and strategies (which are maps from an agent's type to a plan for bidding over time).